|

 Gathering Wheat Stalks together

-These wheat stalks are gathered 20 stalks to a bundle.
-Place an elastic around the stalks.
-Place a second elastic lower down the stalks as well.
-Trim the ends of the stalks off evenly.
+Gather the wheat stalk into little bundles of 20 stalks, secure with an elastic band.
+Place a second elastic lower down the stalks.
+Trim the bottom of the stems off evenly.

 Preserving Wheat Stalks Hung to dry

-Hang them to dry seed side down for one to four weeks until completely dry.
+Hang the wheat to dry the seed side down for one to four weeks until completely dry.

 Making Wheat Bundles

-Gather the wheat into a hand held bundle.
+Gather the wheat into a handheld bundle.
 Arrange the wheat so the ends of the seedy section line up.
-Use raffia or a bit of twine wrap the wheat bundle several times and secure with a small bow.
+Use raffia or a bit of twine to wrap the wheat bundle several times and secure it with a small bow.
 Once wrapped tightly trim the ends of the stems evenly.

-Update: These wheat stalks have kept very well.
+Update: These wheat stalks have been kept very well.
 I created some updated pictures for them after 2 years and a move this is what they look like.
+To store the wheat sheaths I wrap it in tissue paper and store it in a dry place like a sealed Rubbermaid container.

 Pin this Post and Enjoy Gathering!